akuklev/LiterateKotlin/README.md

 ```

 ## Unicode abbrevations and custom operators
-It should be allowed to use non-ASCII characters and custom operators as `conciseName`s.
-Readable `verbose name` is strictly necessary (so one knows how to read those symbols aloud) and ASCII-only if `conciseName` contains characters not available on a standard keyboard.
+We propose using dual naming schema for definition of custom operators and fancy symbols.
+In that case, verbose tell how to read operators aloud and are used to provide ASCII synonyms to allow entering fancy symbols using standard keyboard layout.

 ```kotlin
 enum class `Boolean`𝔹 {`true`, `false`}